Jet Lag (film): Production

 Danièle Thompson originally wrote the script for Miramax Films in the early 1990s with Isabelle Adjani attached to star in an English-language version.
+Principal photography began from 5 November 2001.

 Thompson obtained permission to film at Charles de Gaulle Airport in Paris prior to September 11, 2001.
 After the terrorist attacks, permission was withdrawn.
 Thompson then obtained permission to use Lourdes Airport, but was not convinced that viewers would believe it was Charles de Gaulle.
 Eventually she managed to gain 10 shooting days access to Paris.
 The rest was filmed on sets and in Libby Airport.

 Décalage Horaire is the second collaboration of mother and son writing team Danièle Thompson & Christophe Thompson after the 1999 film La Bûche.

 Décalage Horaire is one of the rare comedies in Juliette Binoche's career, after Les Nanas (1985) A Couch in New York (1995) and Chocolat (2000).

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 56%, based on 66 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, " A light and fluffy romantic comedy for fans of Juliette Binoche and Jean Reno."
 On Metacritic the film has a score of 53 out of 100, based on 28 critics, indicating "mixed or average reviews".